mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-On a quarterly basis, CDA documents were generated on test patients with security set on the encounter in live WebChart EHR systems.
-Across the year, 4 documents with security tags were generated.
-All 4 documents were reviewed and contained the appropriate security tags based on the encounter settings.
-Additionally, all 4 documents were confirmed as valid CCDAs.
-One additional document was imported into the live system and confirmed to have successfully imported the appropriate security.
+CDA documents were generated on test patients with security set on the encounter in live WebChart EHR systems.
+2 documents with security tags were generated.
+Both documents were reviewed and contained the appropriate security tags based on the encounter settings.
+Additionally, the documents were confirmed as valid CCDAs.

 #### Discussion

 This functionality is not currently used by any workflows in Webchart EHR by customers, or requested to do so.
-In 2025, there is planned work to roll out the usage of Security Tags in CCDAs to align with support of patient privacy restrictions in Webchart EHR.

 ### Measure 28: Receive and Display CCDA Documents with Security Tags